aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/_index.md

 **Creative & Media** – Develop graphics editors, animation tools, and batch‑filtering utilities for designers and marketers.
 **Scientific & Industrial** – Process satellite, microscopy, and inspection images with precision and repeatability.

-## Getting Started with Java Image Processing
+## Getting started with java image processing

 Ready to bring professional image processing to your Java projects?
 Follow these steps: